sai-soum/cambridge-mt_scrapper/README.md

         - ```forum_scrapper``` : Contains scripts for scrapping metadata from the forums.
 The approach follows genre-wise scrapping and the data is stored in./data/forum/ .
 Further, you can use provided scripts for downloading all the different mixes created by participants in the forum.
         - ```multitrack_scrapper```: This folder contains scripts pertaining to the main website.
 The scripts allow to scrape metadata and download audio files and multitrack.
         - ```data_analysis```: This folder contains Jupyter notebooks with some basic data analysis about the data available in the forum and the website.
+        - ```post_processing```: This folder contains scripts for alligning mixes to multitracks, naming the multitrack instrument groups, extracting audio features.
     - ```data```: Contains scrapped textual and metadata from the websites.
 Many of these are used for downloading audio and multitracks as well.

 To start, create a virtual environment using either ```conda``` or ```pip```.